EvanQuan/hover-wars/README.md

 - Domination/Revenge
     - Domination and revenge sounds play when players dominate another player or get revenge

+- AI
-AI: The AI works on a basic follw/seek model. it oscillates between following the player and seeking a random point on the map.
+	-The AI works on a basic follow model.
+	-it oscillates between following the player and seeking a random point on the map.
-The goal of this AI is to collide with the player with spikes engaged.
-This will result in the AI gaining a point.
-Visa versa if the player collides with the AI the player will gain a point
+	-The goal of this AI is to collide with the player with spikes engaged.
+	-This will result in the AI gaining a point.

 ## Team